 Yul Kwon, winner of Survivor: Cook Islands

-Survivor season 40 will feature a grand prize of $2 million.
+Survivor season 40 features a grand prize of $2 million.

-Because the season is full of players that have already won before, the incentive for them to come back had to be good.
-Reportedly, the grand prize for the Sole Survivor at the end of the season will be $2 million.
+Because the season is full of players that have already won before, the incentive for them to come back had to be good: that's why the grand prize for the Sole Survivor at the end of the season will be $2 million.
 An in regular seasons, jury members get $40,000 and the first person voted off gets around $2,500-3,500.
 This season, everyone will get at least $35,000—$25,000 for coming on the show and $10,000 for coming to the reunion.

-Survivor season 40 will feature a twist from a recent season.
+Survivor season 40 features a twist from a recent season.

 While fans were not happy with the Edge of Extinction twist on season 38, it seems like the Survivor team is going to bring the twist back for season 40.
-Inside Survivor is reporting that the 40th season will allow eliminated players to choose whether they want to go home or head to Extinction Island for a chance to reenter the game, but there's been no word on if the players will know about the twist from the beginning.
+Inside Survivor is reporting that the 40th season will allow eliminated players to choose whether they want to go home or head to Extinction Island for a chance to reenter the game, but it seems like on this season, the players will know about the Edge from the beginning.

-The family visit is getting a revamp this season.
+The family visit might be getting a revamp this season.

 While season 38's Aubry Bracco said that she thinks Survivor should get rid of the family visit, the show has decided to do the exact opposite: every cast member on season 40 will get a family visit.